Updated: Mar 26

 It's no secret that the Turks and the Greeks really dislike each other.
 Cyprus is a great example of their divided-ness.
 As Turkey is a poor country . . . perhaps their leaders would be wise to consider ways of reaching out . . .

-Here's a nutty idea: if I were Turkey, I say to the Greeks, have the mountain side back . . . make it come alive with your culture, a heritage site maybe . . . have at 'er.
+Here's a nutty idea: if I were Turkey, I would say to the Greeks, have the mountain side back . . . make it come alive with your culture, a heritage site maybe . . . have at 'er.
 It would bring $$$ to the region, tourism, hotels . . . language, history . . . everyone wins.
 And perhaps move the countries together a bit.
 Get the young people to help with the re-building.
 Let's move to the 21st century.

 Ok . . . my hour is done . . . my juice is done and so is my energy.
 I'm not much of a cold shower guy . . . but here . . . it's doable.